Honye/scripting-scripts/documentation/view_modifiers/on_drop_content/en.md

-The `onDropContent` view modifier allows a view in your script to act as a drop target, accepting files, images, or text dragged in from other apps.
-This makes it easy to build interactive interfaces that respond to drag-and-drop gestures for your script.
+`onDropContent` is a view modifier provided by Scripting that allows a view to act as a **drop target**, receiving files, images, or text dragged in from other applications.

 ---

 ## Overview

-Use `onDropContent` to:

-* Accept content (e.g., images or files) dragged into your view.
-* Restrict accepted data types using **Uniform Type Identifiers (UTIs)**.
-* Track when the drag cursor enters or exits the drop area.
+With `onDropContent`, you can:

+- Receive drag-and-drop content from other apps
+- Restrict acceptable content using UTType identifiers
+- Track whether a drag operation is hovering over the view
-* Handle the dropped content through a callback.
+- Start loading dropped content through `ItemProvider`
+- Establish persistent access to security-scoped files when needed

 ---